rubyworks/brass/README.md

 test framework can use to distinguish an assertion error from an ordinarily error.

 And that's all there is to it.
-If you *capice* then consider your brassy ass graduated.
+If you *capice* then consider your top brass.

 Love, Peace and Brass Knuckles